otto-de/jlineup/README.md

 * Chrome 97.x
 * Firefox 96.x
-* PhantomJS 2.1.1 (auto-downloaded by JLineup if not installed)

 Chrome or Firefox have to be installed on the system if you want to use one of them.